martindesv/oracle-1z0-819/chapter8/README.md

 instanceof operator can be used to check whether an object belongs to a particular class or interface and to prevent ClassCastExceptions at runtime (397)

 **N.B.
 Revisit.** Static methods get **hidden**, not overriden (400)

+variable and method hiding should generally be avoided since it leads to confusing and difficult-to-follow code (403)